 The little Mexican children saw a teacher who spoke their first language, who ate their food, who asked about their families and country.

-It wasn’t until I spent five years of my 20s right outside of Memphis, Tennessee that I experienced true racism for the first time.
+It wasn’t until I spent a few years outside of my sheltered life that I experienced obvious racism for the first time.

 It’s not that it doesn’t exist in my home state of North Carolina; it does.
 But my parents sheltered me from it.
 Racism exists everywhere, but I experienced for the first time in the Memphis.